tutors-sdk/tutors/README.md

 ### Contributing

 We welcome [feature reuqests](#requesting-features) & [bug reports](#reporting-bugs)!
-If you would like to try your hand a [tackling an issue](https://github.com/tutors-sdk/tutors/issues) - your own or one off the shelf, then here is how it might work:
+If you would like to try your hand at [tackling an issue](https://github.com/tutors-sdk/tutors/issues) - your own or one off the shelf, then here is how it might work:

 1. [Fork the](https://www.freecodecamp.org/news/how-to-fork-a-github-repository/) [tutors repository](https://github.com/tutors-sdk/tutors)
 2. [Set up a local build](#setting-up-a-tutors-development-environment)
-3. Create a new branch for [your selected issue](https://github.com/tutors-sdk/tutors/issues) (feature or bug fix).
+3. Create a new branch for [your selected issue](https://github.com/tutors-sdk/tutors/issues) (feature or fix).
 4. Make your changes, and verify that feature behaves as expected in your local build
 6. Commit your changes, perhpas consider [following these guideline for commit messages](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/)
 7. Push your changes to your fork